raulsaavedr/firefox_update/README.md

 # How to use

-For use the script verify you must verify that the name of the file is check_firefox and then execute ./check_firefox or source check_firefox or something similar.
+For use the script verify you must verify that the name of the file is check_firefox and then execute ./check_firefox or source check_firefox in bash shell.